knpuniversity/php-beginner-series/knpu/lets-write-php.rst

 Before we talk about what we did, let's celebrate, because when I refresh the page, it works!
 PHP is printing our message in the middle of the page.

-The key is the :php:`echo` statement, whose job is to print things out.
+The key is the :phpfunction:`echo` statement, whose job is to print things out.
 The message itself is called a "string" and strings are always surrounded by single quotes when you write them.